 How much money you have in your cash drawer may vary depending on your restaurant’s cash volumes.
 However, your shift managers should be tasked with performing periodic cash drops in order to reduce overflowing cash drawers.

 By regularly moving cash from the register to a more secure area, you can reduce your risk of misplaced money and increase your cash flow.
 The number of cash drops that should be performed on a daily basis can depend on the customer traffic in your restaurant.

 5. Create Strict Rules for Discrepancies

-Creating and following strict rules for discrepancies can deter theft and make cashiers more aware while they handle your cash.
+Creating and following strict rules for discrepancies can make cashiers more aware while they handle your cash.
 You can decide on an amount of discrepancy that would require a write-up.
-You can decide on a certain amount of discrepancies per month that will result in termination.
+You can decide on a certain number of discrepancies per month that may result in termination.
 Make the rules clear.

 6. Track Your Cash Movements

-Any time your cash is moved—from the manager’s hands to the cashiers’, from the registers to the vault, from the vault to the bank—its movements should be tracked.
+Any time your cash is moved—from the manager’s hands to the cashiers’ hands, from the registers to the vault, from the vault to the bank—its movements should be tracked.
 You should know who moved what amount of cash, when, and where.
-This will increase accountability and help you reduce the risk if misplaced cash.
+This can increase accountability and help you reduce the risk of misplaced cash.

 7. Utilize Modern Technology